Here are a few of my current research projects.

 Inclusive Fitness and the Problem of Honest Communication, BJPS. (with Justin Bruner)

 Genetics in Evolutionary Game Theory:

 Formal Social Epistemology:

-Using evolutionary game theory, my colleagues and I investigate issues related to diversity in academia.
+Using evolutionary game theory, my colleagues and I investigate issues related to diversity and knowledge production in academia.

 Experimental Economics in Philosophy:

-My colleagues and I have been using experimental methods from experimental economics to investigate philosophical questions.
+My colleagues and I have been using methods from experimental economics to investigate philosophical questions.
 Currently, our research centers around the evolution of language and the emergence of inequity.

 Communication without the Cooperative Principle: A Signaling Experiment, working paper. (with Justin Bruner, Cailin O’Connor, and Simon Huttegger)